-Questionnaires is a data collection tool in which written questions are presented that are to be answered by the respondents (teachers, parents and pupils) in written form.
-The researcher gave out questionnaires which were answered by the respondents in the written form.
-50 questionnaires were distributed to the teachers, parents and pupils.
+Questionnaires was a data collection tool in which written questions are presented that was to be answered by the respondents (teachers, parents and students) in written form.
+The researcher gave out questionnaires to be answered by the respondents in the written form.
+50 questionnaires were distributed to the teachers, parents and students.
 Open ended and closed questionnaires were used in investigating the subject matter so as to eliminate bias when answering questions.